XintianLi/assignment-2/README.md

 **Submission Steps:**

-1. Add your `.ipynb` notebook file to your own private repository, as described in part 1 of these instructions.
+1. Add your `.ipynb` notebook file to your own private repository before the submission deadline.
-1. You must either add the dataset used to the repository, or include the original source of the data so it can be downloaded during grading.
+1. Either add the dataset used in the analysis to the repository, or document the original source of the data so it can be downloaded during grading.
+1. Please be sure that your name is listed at the top of the notebook file you submit.

 **Note:** File sizes are limited to 25 MB when adding files to a repository via GitHub in a browser.
 If your dataset is larger than this, you can try compressing it into a ".zip" to make the file smaller, and then